obihughes/omega-planner/docs/planner.md

 1. Task conflict: Ensure no overlapping times in same period
 2. Drag issues: Check if task is properly released
 3. Resize limits: Verify minimum/maximum duration constraints

+## Key Hooks

+-   `useDailyPlannerState`: Manages the state for the daily planner, including tasks, pinned tasks, and UI state.
+It loads and saves data from `localStorage` using the `TaskStorage` utility.
+-   `useModalManager`: Handles the state for all modals in the application.

+## Key Utilities

+-   `TaskStorage`: A class that handles all interactions with `localStorage` for tasks, settings, and other planner-related data.
+It uses specific keys to avoid conflicts (e.g., `TASKS_KEY`, `PINS_KEY`).
+-   `dateUtils`: A set of functions for handling dates, such as getting date keys (`YYYY-MM-DD`) and formatting dates for display.
+All date calculations are done in UTC to avoid timezone issues.
+-   `taskUtils`: Functions for task-specific logic, such as checking for overlapping tasks.
+-   `colorUtils`: Utility for handling color conversions and manipulations.
+-   `formatters`: Functions for formatting text, such as time and duration.